marijnh/Eloquent-JavaScript/11_async.md

 // → Handler 2: nothing
 ```

+The first regular handler function isn't called, because at that point of the pipeline the promise holds a rejection.
+The `catch` handler handles that rejection and returns a value, which is given to the second handler function.

 {{index "uncaught exception", "exception handling"}}

 Much like an uncaught exception is handled by the environment, JavaScript environments can detect when a promise rejection isn't handled and will report this as an error.